 Pre provisioning of the M2M Devices and Gateways:

-• The M2M System shall support mechanisms to perform simple and scalable pre provisioning of M2M Devices/Gateways.
+The M2M System shall support mechanisms to perform simple and scalable pre provisioning of M2M Devices/Gateways.

 Management of multiple M2M Devices/Gateways

-• The M2M Application e.g. the HEM application shall be able to interact with one or multiple M2M Devices/Gateways, e.g. for information collection, control, either directly or through using M2M Service Capabilities.
+The M2M Application e.g. the HEM application shall be able to interact with one or multiple M2M Devices/Gateways, e.g. for information collection, control, either directly or through using M2M Service Capabilities.

-• The HEM application shall be able to share anonymous data with energy partners to provide the consumer with special energy rates.
+The HEM application shall be able to share anonymous data with energy partners to provide the consumer with special energy rates.

 Support for subscribing to receive notification:

-• The M2M System shall support a mechanism for allowing applications to subscribe and being notified of changes.
+The M2M System shall support a mechanism for allowing applications to subscribe and being notified of changes.

-• The M2M System operator shall be is able to support subscription of the HEM application to subscribe.
+The M2M System operator shall be is able to support subscription of the HEM application to subscribe.

 Support for optimizing notification:

-• The M2M System shall be able to may support a mechanism for delaying notification of Connected Devices in the case of a congested communication network.
+The M2M System shall be able to may support a mechanism for delaying notification of Connected Devices in the case of a congested communication network.

 Support for store and forward